Bone Mineral Density Test

 - The discrepancy in hormone levels

-- People with Type-1 diabetes, kidney disease, liver disease or family history of osteoporosis
+- People with Type-1 diabetes, kidney disease, liver disease or family

 Some types of medications can cause bone loss like steroids, a class of drugs that reduces inflammation.
 Tell your doctor if you’ve been on cortisone, dexamethasone or prednisone.

 - It uses radiation-free ultrasound technology, which is safer for the human body

 - It is safe for pregnant women and children

 - Accurate measurement and high correlativity with other X-ray based BMD test

 - Highly suitable for preventive health check programs for fast detection and prevention of osteoporosis